bugzmanov/cleancode-critique/src/chapter_34.md

 >
 > From  ["Stroustrup's Rule" by  Hillel Wayne](https://buttondown.com/hillelwayne/archive/stroustrops-rule/)

-That is a good insight. <br/> And yet I think when it comes to descriptive naming, it is more appropriate to put the information required for begginers into comments.
+That is a good insight. <br/> And yet I think when it comes to (descriptive) naming, it is more appropriate to put the information required for "begginers" (those who are unfamiliar with a code base) into comments.
-This way "experts" (people who are familiar with the code) don't need to suffer from visual clutter and yet "begginers" still have a place to get everything they need.
+This way "experts"  don't need to suffer from visual clutter.